wombelix/moinmoin-pypy2-container/README.md

 podman pull quay.io/wombelix/moinmoin-pypy2
 ```

-Tag `latest` is equal to the `main` branch, which is used for development and therefore might break.
-You should choose a specific release Tag instead.
+The container image with label `latest` is based to the last git tag and release.
+Branches like `main` will not automatically build and uploaded.

 ## Persistent Volume